cogment/cogment-doc/src/concepts/glossary.md

 ### Actor

-An actor is somebody or something who/which interacts with the environment by executing certain actions, taking observations, and receiving rewards (positive or negative) for this.
+An actor is somebody or something who/which interacts with the environment by executing certain actions, taking observations in, and receiving rewards (positive or negative) for this interaction.
 An Actor can be an [Agent](#agent) (of any level of complexity and any type of flexibility, from bots to ML agents), or a human user.

 ### Actor Class